codencandy/cornellbox/README.md

 ## Cornellbox inspired by Robert Hodgin
-This project rebuilds the base of an art project originally created by Robert Hodgin https://roberthodgin.com/
+This project rebuilds the base of an art project originally created by Robert Hodgin https://roberthodgin.com

 Just search on YouTube for "Robert Hodgin Eyeo2012" to watch a full video showcasing his creation.
+The source code is available on GitHub https://github.com/flight404/Eyeo2012

 ## Topics covered in this project
 - creating a window